Seppuku: Ritual

 This elaborate ritual evolved after seppuku had ceased being mainly a battlefield or wartime practice and became a para-judicial institution.
-The second was usually, but not always, a friend.
-If a defeated warrior had fought honorably and well, an opponent who wanted to salute his bravery would volunteer to act as his second.
+The kaishakunin was usually, but not always, a friend.
+If a defeated warrior had fought honorably and well, an opponent who wanted to salute his bravery would volunteer to act as his kaishakunin.

 In the Hagakure, Yamamoto Tsunetomo wrote: